Welcome to Threads.

 Woodleigh School's Inaugural Art Exhibition and Resident Artist Program.

-Exhibition opens 6 Feb 2026 in the Elisabeth Murdoch Gallery at Woodleigh School Senior Campus.
+The Threads of Belonging exhibition opens on 6 Feb 2026 in the Elisabeth Murdoch Gallery at Woodleigh School Senior Campus.

-We want to invite you to be part of Threads of Belonging, Woodleigh School’s inaugural art exhibition and the launch of our first-ever Resident Artist Program.
+We invite you to be part of Threads of Belonging, Woodleigh School’s inaugural art exhibition and the launch of our first-ever Resident Artist Program.
 This is the first initiative of its kind to be hosted by a school in Australia.
-This exhibition celebrates the role of The Arts in our everyday lives and how it helps us connect and belong.
+Threads celebrates the role of The Arts in our everyday lives and how they help us connect and belong.

-Artists, alumni and community members from across Australia are coming together to contribute works that explore the theme Threads of Belonging: the invisible lines that tie us to people, places and moments.
+Artists, alumni and community members from across Australia are coming together to contribute works that explore the theme Threads of Belonging: the invisible lines that tie us to people, places, moments and memories.

-In a time when funding cuts have deeply impacted artists and the art culture, especially here on the Mornington Peninsula, here is an opportunity for us to act, stand together and create something meaningful.
-All works will be exhibited anonymously and sold at a uniform price, allowing the art to speak for itself.
+In a time when funding cuts have deeply impacted artists and the art culture, especially here on the Mornington Peninsula, we want an opportunity to act, stand together and create something meaningful.
+All works will be exhibited anonymously and sold at a uniform price of $150, allowing the art to speak for itself.
 Artist identities will be revealed only after the work is sold.
+All proceeds from the art exhibition directly support the Resident Artist Program.

 Once your registration has been received, we’ll send your artist pack directly to your nominated address.